 Simple 30 Minute 7UP Biscuit Recipe

-With seriously simple ingredients and incredibly easy steps, anyone can make 7 UP biscuits, you don’t even need 7 UP, any lemon-lime soda will due.
+With seriously simple ingredients and incredibly easy steps, anyone can make 7 UP biscuits, (or Sprite biscuits) you don’t even need 7 UP, any lemon-lime soda will due.
 Start to finish in 30 minutes and you only need 1 bowl so clean up’s a breeze.

-Since these fluffy biscuits are made with soda, they’re lightly sweet with a unique flavor you won’t find in traditional buttermilk biscuit or in savory pimento cheese biscuits.
-In fact, you don’t even need buttermilk for this easy biscuit recipe.
-They’re not as sweet as a honey butter biscuit, but you will notice a little sweetness.
+Since these fluffy biscuits are made with soda, they’re slightly sweet with a unique flavor you won’t find in classic buttermilk biscuit.
+In fact, you don’t even need buttermilk, you’ll use sour cream instead.

-Not only are the ingredients simple, you can get these tender biscuits on the table in under 30 minutes.
+Not only are the ingredients simple as with most Southern bread and biscuits, you can get these 7 up biscuits without bisquick on the table in under 30 minutes.
 Bake in a casserole dish or in a cast iron skillet for a faster cook time, square or round, you choose.

-While you can pair them with Easter ham or maple baked chicken, these soft and fluffy biscuits are delicious on their own.
+While you can pair them with Easter ham or chicken fried chicken, these soft and fluffy biscuits are delicious on their own.
 Serve with butter and honey and ta-da, the best buttery biscuits.
 Light and airy like angel biscuits but much quicker.
-If you don’t have oven space, make air fryer biscuits instead.

 I didn’t grow up with 7 UP biscuits, we were a traditional buttermilk biscuit family so I had to do a lot of experimenting with this recipe to get it just right.
 I did not want to use Bisquick which is what the original recipe calls for.